Choosing a Specialty with Careers in Medicine®

 During your first year, focus on making a successful transition into medical school and mastering the material.
 This is also the time to begin building relationships with mentors and advisors, so they know you well and can best support you as you explore specialties and apply for residency.

-"Through Careers in Medicine, you have access to self-assessments that will help you identify specialties and practice options that fit your interests, values, personality, and skills."
+"Through, you have access to self-assessments that will help you identify specialties and practice options that fit your interests, values, personality, and skills."

 The summer between your first and second year is a valuable time to explore specialties or bolster your research experience in a specialty you're already considering.
 Then, carve out some time during your second year to participate in specialty interest groups and physician panels organized by your school.
 It’s also a good idea to conduct informational interviews with physicians in a range of specialties (especially those you won’t experience firsthand during your clinical rotations).